 uMoya eases the way for breathing to be a passage for the mourning, the ancestral, the spiritual and the intellectual, enabling a move towards emancipation.
 More than 30 international artists and collectives have been invited to engage with uMoya as a compass, divine intervention, and thoroughfare.

-Liverpool Biennial is the UK’s largest festival of contemporary visual art.
-Taking over unexpected and public spaces, historic sites and art galleries, the Biennial has been transforming the city through art for over two decades.
-A dynamic programme of free exhibitions, performances, screenings and fringe events unfolds over the 12 weeks, shining a light on the city’s vibrant cultural scene.
+Liverpool Biennial is the UK’s largest free festival of contemporary visual art.
+Taking over historic buildings, unexpected spaces and art galleries, the Biennial has been transforming the city through art for over two decades.
+A dynamic programme of free exhibitions, performances, screenings, community and learning activities and fringe events unfolds over 14 weeks, shining a light on the city’s vibrant cultural scene.